-Mark your calendars for "Making Learning Healthcare Systems More Patient-Centered," a half-day conference sponsored by the PATIENTS Program at the University of Maryland School of Pharmacy.
+Thank you for attending Making Learning Healthcare Systems More Patient-Centered, a half-day conference sponsored by The PATIENTS Program at the University of Maryland School of Pharmacy.

 About the Event: